mario-areias/config-files/README.md

-My configurations files for MAC.
-Of course, don't forget to move those files for your home folder
+My configurations files for MAC and Ubuntu.
+Of course, don't forget to move those files for your home folder or create symlinks to those files

-It is required:
+For mac, it is required:

 - Homebrew: http://brew.sh/